(a) The purpose of the supplemental investment fund is to provide an investment vehicle for the assets of various public retirement plans and funds.

 The state board shall redeem shares in the investment account or accounts on the first business day after the valuation date next following the receipt of the request for redemption of shares from the public retirement plan or fund.
 The redemption value for shares shall be determined using the procedure specified in subdivision 9.
 Money representing the value of the redeemed shares shall be transmitted to the public retirement plan or fund making the request.

-The value of investment shares in the income share account, the growth share account, the international share account, the bond market account, and the common stock index account must be determined by dividing the total market value of the securities constituting the respective account by the total number of shares then outstanding in the investment account.
-The value of investment shares in the money market account and the fixed interest account is $1 a share.
-Terms as to withdrawal schedules will be agreed upon by the public retirement fund and the state board.
+(a) The value of shares for each investment account, excluding a money market account, must be determined by dividing the total market value of the securities constituting the respective account by the total number of shares then outstanding in the investment account.

 The state board may specify the required forms for certifications of money for investment and requests for redemption of investment shares and may require the filing of any other documents which it deems necessary.